 The fire of Shaddai fell from heaven

-and consumed the sheep and camel.
+consuming the sheep and camel.

 The Chaldeans and tribes of Sheba

 fell upon the oxen and asses and slaughtered their hosts.